 Impatient for summer treats like melons?
 You should know that the melon season has been off to a very slow start thanks to record cold temperatures in the melon-growing hotbed of Southern Arizona.
 As a reference point, this year our growers have reported the fewest number of days above 80 degrees since the 1950s.
 Mother Nature has certainly been giving melons the cold shoulder this year but things are starting to warm up.
 You can expect melons along with other fruits like cherries and plums once summer kicks off in June.

 Want to make the most of your spring produce?
 Store it properly so it doesn’t go to waste.
-Be sure to get your your copy of our produce storage guide for useful tips!
+Be sure to get your copy of our produce storage guide for useful tips!